sathyarsk/ETL_Quick_Commerce/README.md

 Created gps data and status data as data streams through kafka producer.
 Cleaned and tranformed the sreamed datas.
-Loaded the tranformed stream data to snowflake. created the fact and dimension tables in snowflake.
+Loaded the tranformed stream data to snowflake.
+Created the fact and dimension tables in snowflake.
+Cridentials are not hardcoded.
+Fxception handling is done.
+Log file is created.